laracastro09/Azure-Honeypot-RDP/README.md

   </li>
 </ul>
 <br>
 <p>This lab provided hands-on exposure to how threat actors exploit publicly exposed services, highlighting the importance of minimizing attack surfaces and monitoring for brute-force activity.
-It also gave me insight on how analysts detect, monitor, and respond using SIEM tools like Microsoft Sentinel.</p>
+It also gave insight on how analysts detect and monitor threats using SIEM tools like Microsoft Sentinel.</p>